Know Your Voting Rights

 A.

-Early Voting in North Carolina will run from October 20 - November 5.
+Early Voting for the General Election in North Carolina will run from October 17 - November 2.

 During early voting, voters may cast a ballot at any early voting site in their county, and would-be voters may same-day register and vote.
 This is different than Election Day, where registered voters must vote at their assigned polling place.
 You can find details about early voting here.